ely-alamillo/lswebhomework3/README.md

 ```

-My name is:
+My name is: Ely Alamillo

-I like to:
+I like to: Code Code Code

-I'm learning:
+I'm learning: Web Development

 ```